skip to main |

 Hachiko was memorialized in a bronze statue, captured sitting in its waiting spot outside the Shibuya station to remind the community of its great devotion and love.

+With so many dog movies around, Hachiko appears to be the most touching yet.
 This is definitely a tearjerker, in the magnitude of the animal’s love for its master.
 While the film is about undying love, and Hachiko symbolizes faith and loyalty, it also gives us mixture of feelings of hope, happiness, loss and loneliness.

 There is only one thing I can suggest if you choose to watch this film: Make sure you bring enough tissues.